-We also know that there are things you can to reduce your risk of developing type 2 diabetes.
-Things like eating healthily, being active and maintaining a healthy weight can help you to prevent type 2.
+Unlike type 1 diabetes, there are things you can do to reduce your risk of developing type 2 diabetes.
+This includes eating healthily, being active and maintaining a healthy weight.

 Type 1 and type 2 diabetes share common symptoms.
 They are:

-- going to the toilet a lot, especially at night
+- Toilet - going for a wee a lot, especially at night.

 But where type 1 and type 2 diabetes are different in symptom is how they appear.
-Type 1 can often appear quite quickly.
-That makes them harder to ignore.
-This is important because symptoms that are ignored can lead to diabetic ketoacidosis (DKA).
+Type 1 can often appear quickly and there are four common ones, which we call the 4Ts of type 1 diabetes.
+Adults with type 1 diabetes may not recognise diabetes symptoms as quickly as we might spot them in children.
+It is important to recognise the signs and symptoms as a delay in diagnosis and treatment can lead to diabetic ketoacidosis (DKA).

-But type 2 diabetes can be easier to miss.
+But type 2 diabetes can be easier to miss because the symptoms are not so obvious.
 This is because it develops more slowly, especially in the early stages.
-That makes it harder to spot the symptoms.
 That is why it is important to know your risk of developing type 2 diabetes.
 Some people have diabetes and don’t know it.
 They can have it for up to 10 years without knowing.

 The emotional impact of type 1 and type 2 diabetes

-There is lots of support available to you, like our helpline.
-There you can speak to our highly trained advisors about how you're feeling.
-And you can also speak to people who are going through similar experiences on our forum.
-There are lots of things you can do to help yourself and it’s just about finding what works for you.
+But there is lots of support available to you, like our helpline where you can talk to one of our trained advisors about how you're feeling.
+And you can also speak to people who are going through similar experiences on our forum or through our local groups.

 Unfortunately, there’s currently no permanent cure for either type 1 or type 2 diabetes.